nanolith/reading_list/README.md

 * *The Lord of the Flies* by William Golding (*)
 * *Amphigorey* by Edward Gorey
 * *Amphigorey Too* by Edward Gorey
+* *The Hour of the Oxrun Dead* by Charles L. Grant

 Follow-Ups
 ----------